Analyst-Evelyn/RESTAURANT-OPERATION-ANALYSIS/README.md

 # RESTAURANT-OPERATION-ANALYSIS
 ## OVERVIEW
 This project uses SQL to analyze a restaurant's sales, customer behaviour, and operational efficiency.
 The dataset contains information on orders, menu items, transactions, and employee performance.
 The goal is to uncover key insights that can help optimize menu offerings, improve customer experience, and enhance staff performance.
 Using SQL, I performed data cleaning, aggregation, and advanced querying techniques to extract meaningful insights.
 The analysis covers best-selling items, peak sales periods, customer spending patterns, and employee productivity.
+Power Bi was used for the data visualization.

 ## DATA PREPARATION AND ANALYSIS PROCESS
   **Situation**